-- NEW SECTION.
+NEW SECTION.
 Sec.
 1. It is the intent of the people through this initiative to protect vulnerable elderly and people with disabilities by reinstating the requirement that all long-term care workers obtain criminal background checks and adequate training.
-The people of the state of Washington find as follows: - (1) The state legislature proposes to eliminate the requirement that long-term care workers obtain criminal background checks and adequate training, which would jeopardize the safety and quality care of vulnerable elderly and persons with disabilities.
-Should the legislature take this action, this initiative will reinstate these critical protections for vulnerable elderly and persons with disabilities; and - (2) Taxpayers' investment will be protected by requiring regular program audits, including fraud investigations, and capping administrative expenses.
+The people of the state of Washington find as follows:

+- (1) The state legislature proposes to eliminate the requirement that long-term care workers obtain criminal background checks and adequate training, which would jeopardize the safety and quality care of vulnerable elderly and persons with disabilities.
+This initiative reinstates these critical protections for vulnerable elderly and persons with disabilities; and - (2) Taxpayers' investment will be protected by requiring regular program audits, including fraud investigations, and capping administrative expenses.